 The organisation must conduct an impact and influence (I&I) analysis.
-In the analysis, the organisation reports on the (potential) impact of the organisational activities it determined in 2.A.3-1 on its scope 1, scope 2 and scope 3 emissions.
+In the analysis, the organisation reports on the (potential) impact of the organisational activities it determined in 3.A.3-1 on its scope 1, scope 2 and scope 3 emissions and, if applicable, OIE.

 In determining this impact, the organisation weighs its influence and the (relative) volume of the emissions.
-It records this in a size and influence table (columns 1, 2 and 3 have already been prepared in 2.A.3).
-With this table, the organisation maps its scope 1 and scope 2 emissions and relevant scope 3 emissions by activity.
+It records this in a size and influence table (columns 1, 2 and 3 have already been prepared in 3.A.3).
+With this table, the organisation maps its scope 1 and scope 2 emissions and relevant scope 3 emissions and, if applicable, OIE, by activity.